vinaynaikr08/tsundoku/mobile/README.md

 - Xcode will prompt you to install the runtimes and simulators.
 Make sure the "iOS" platform is selected, and click "Install"

 Then try running the commands again.

-#### The build command fails on Windows.

-This is a syntax issue with the commands.
-I've asked about it on the Detox Discord, but for now, you can temporarily work around it by changing the `./gradlew` command in the build commands section to `.\\gradlew`.